effervescentia/re-start/readme.md

 }
 ```

-### Hijack a task
+### Hijack a command

-Want to override a single phase without having to repeat the existing workflow?
+Want to override a single command without having to repeat existing depending workflows?
-Re-start tasks target the references in the exported module, so you can simply
+Re-start commands target the references in the exported module, so you can simply
 replace the whole `lint` phase with it's inherent ties to `ci` and `prepush`
 with little more than the following: